galaxyproject/training-material/topics/statistics/tutorials/machinelearning/tutorial.md

   - "What are its different approaches?"
 objectives:
   - "Provide the basics of machine learning and its variants."
-  - "Learn how to make predictions using the training and test data."
+  - "Learn how to do classification using the training and test data."
-  - "Classify data using a Galaxy workflow."
+  - "Learn how to use Galaxy's machine learning tools."
 requirements:
 time_estimation: "30M"
 key_points:
   - "Machine learning algorithms learn features from data."
   - "It is used for multiple tasks like classification, regression, clustering and so on."
+  - "Multiple learning tasks can be performed using Galaxy's machine learning tools."
-  - "For the classification task, data is divided into training and test sets."
+  - "For the classification and regression tasks, data is divided into training and test sets."
-  - "Each data sample in training and test sets has a category/class/label."
+  - "Each sample/record in the training data has a category/class/label."
-  - "Many learning tasks can be performed on datasets using Galaxy tools for machine learning."
+  - "A machine learning algorithm learns features from the training data and do predictions on the test data."

 contributors:
   - anuprulez